Charles M. Teague: Career

+Congress

-Teague was elected as a Republican representative in 1952.
+Teague was elected as a Republican representative in 1954.
 In the House, he served as ranking Republican on the House Agriculture Committee and was also a member of the House Veterans' Affairs Committee.
 Teague voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

+Family

 His son, Alan, was mayor of Santa Paula.

+Death

 On January 1, 1974, Teague was found dead at his home in Santa Paula, aged 64.
 He had died from an apparent heart attack overnight.
 He was cremated, and his ashes were interred at the Santa Paula Cemetery.